openstack/bifrost/playbooks/roles/ironic-enroll-dynamic/README.md

              image to utilize to deploy this node.
 This should be the ramdisk used for the Ironic Python Agent.

+ipa_file_protocol: The protocol to utilize to access IPA files.
+The default is
+                   to utilize HTTP in generated HTTP URLs for bifrost, however this setting allows a user to change that default if they they have a modified local webserver configuration.
+                   Do note, that a user wishing to utilize HTTPS may wish to review the iPXE documentation: http://ipxe.org/crypto

 This role expects a data structure similar to the one below, however it should be understood that the individual entries under power can vary based on power driver required.